-This chapter provides an overview of OPMN for Oracle Fusion Middleware.
+This chapter provides an overview of Oracle's Process Manager and Notification (OPMN) server for Oracle Fusion Middleware.
 It includes the following topics:

 - What is OPMN?

 - How OPMN Works

 - What System Components Does OPMN Manage?

 2.1 What is OPMN?